urbancompasspony/balloon/README.md

 $ bash /path/to/auto-ballooning &

-It will start a Loop and run the code every 2 seconds to check if more or less RAM is needed!
+It will start a Loop and run the code every 0.5 seconds to check if more or less RAM is needed!
+Low time to catch any alterations.
+If you feel that needed, change this to something like 1 or 2 secs.

 If you want, you can put it on Crontab (without sudo) with: